^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-"Arteriography" is the general name for contrast radiographic examination of any artery.
-In practice, private terms are often used: depending on the purpose and place of administration of the contrast medium, aortography, coronary angiography, carotid and vertebral arteriography, celiacography, mesentericography, etc. Are distinguished.
-To perform all these types of angiography, the end of the X-ray contrast catheter is inserted into the test vessel.
-After the injection of contrast medium, it fills the main trunk and large branches, then passes into branches of medium and small caliber.
-Further, the contrast substance accumulates in the capillaries, causing the intensity of the shadow of the organs supplied with the vessel under study to increase.
-Finally, the contrast agent appears in the venous outflow pathways.
+"Arteriography" is a general name for a contrast X-ray examination of any artery.
+In practice, specific terms are often used: depending on the purpose and place of administration of the contrast agent, a distinction is made between aortography, coronary angiography, carotid and vertebral arteriography, celiacography, mesentericography, etc. To perform all these types of angiography, the end of the X-ray contrast catheter is inserted into the vessel being examined.
+After the contrast agent is injected, it fills the main trunk and large branches, then passes into the medium and small caliber branches.
+Then the contrast agent accumulates in the capillaries, which increases the intensity of the shadow of the organs supplied by the vessel being examined.
+Finally, the contrast agent appears in the venous outflow tracts.

-When a contrast medium is inserted into the artery on angiograms, the regular phases of the blood flow are consistently reflected: arterial, capillary (parenchymal), and venous.
+When a contrast agent is injected into an artery, the angiograms normally consistently reflect the regular phases of blood flow: arterial, capillary (parenchymatous), venous.
 This allows us to judge regional hemodynamics.

 You are reporting a typo in the following text: